I've got a food riddle for you from Paris, France: Why can I eat bread over here when it makes me sick at home?

 Since my senior year of high school, I've not been able to eat much bread at all.
 For five years, I was severely hypoglycemic, and everything I ate had to have more protein than carbohydrates.
 That meant, in effect, that I spent my years of college beer-less and eating lots of salad with meat on top.
 I ate tons of vegetables, very little fruit, basically no carbohydrates to speak of, meat, nuts, eggs, and cheese.
-If I accidentally ate, say, cream-spinach with corn-starch in it, I'd spend the next 2-3 days mentally cloudy, depressed, and lacking motivation.
+If I accidentally ate, say, meat loaf that was, unbeknownst to me, made with bread in it, I'd spend the next 2-3 days mentally cloudy, depressed, and lacking motivation.
 It was a health-imposed paleo diet of sorts.

 Finally, the year after my college graduation, I learned to manage (and all but eliminate) my hypoglycemia in two ways.
 First, I took chromium supplements (chromium is an essential micro-nutrient that helps the pancreas regulate its production of insulin) for 8 months.
 Second, inspired by Michael Pollan's reporting on green vs grain-based food chains, I made sure to eat sufficient sources of omega 3s: sardines, flax, grass-fed meats, and especially loads of green vegetables (sustainably raised on good soils are especially balancing for me).
 Though I still do not eat much refined sugar in the form of candies, sweets, or sodas by American standards, at least I can now eat carbohydrate basics like rice and potatoes, fresh fruit, and, well, ice cream from time to time :).

 In spite of having learned to dietarily manage my hypoglycemia, your typically, store-bought bread has continued to cause me problems.
-From constipation and abdominal bloating to hypoglycemic-like low-blood sugar symptoms such as exhaustion and irrational anger, eating bread causes me all kinds of problems.
-Dr Li, a Tallahassee acupuncturist says that wheat exacerbates swelling in my low-intestine, which puts pressure on my pancreas and gall bladder.
+From constipation and abdominal bloating to hypoglycemic-like low-blood sugar symptoms such as exhaustion and irrational anger, eating bread in the States causes me all kinds of problems.
+Dr Li, a Tallahassee acupuncturist (also trained in Western science as an MD physician) says that wheat exacerbates swelling in my low-intestine, which puts pressure on my pancreas and gall bladder.
 The pancreas is responsible for insulin production, thus the hypoglycemic reaction, and an irritated gall bladder, I hear, is often accompanied by anger.
 So, you might think that I'm gluten intolerant or otherwise allergic to wheat.

-Here is my working hypothesis: In light of the fact that France is very restrictive on GMOs and increasingly on Roundup®, I'm guessing that the reason I can eat bread in France but not at home is due to RoundUp® residues in US bread.
+Here is my working hypothesis: In light of the fact that France is very restrictive on GMOs and increasingly on Roundup® (more generally glyphosate, the active ingredient), I'm guessing that the reason I can eat bread in France but not at home is due to RoundUp® residues in US bread.
 And, I'm guessing I can eat bread made with organic wheat at home because neither GMOs or Roundup® is permissible in USDA Organic foods.

 To paint the full picture, let me delve in a little.
 This is my health (perhaps all of ours) and a $200 billion rabbit hole, so stick with me.
 Here's what I've learned:

-- Although GMOs are sold to the public as a way to "feed the world" by developing more bountiful, nutritious crops, the most numerous* genetic modifications are, in fact, seeds/crops that are "Roundup Ready®."
-Roundup Ready® means that a field of, say, Roundup Ready® corn can be sprayed with Roundup® and the weeds will die, but the corn won't.
+- Although GMOs are sold to the public as a way to "feed the world" by developing more bountiful, nutritious crops, the most numerous* genetic modifications is, in fact, seeds/crops that are "Roundup Ready®."
+Roundup Ready® means that a field of, say, Roundup Ready® corn can be sprayed with Roundup® (or, a generic brand of glyphosate) and the weeds will die, but the corn won't.
 The obvious labor-saving benefit has, you might imagine, led to incredible amounts of Roundup® being used on US crops. (* in terms of total number of seeds grown).

 - Roundup® kills plants - not directly- but by blocking the absorption of key micro-nutrients critical for plants' immune defense.
 Without a functioning immune system, non Roundup Ready® plants (like weeds) succumb to any-ole soil fungi that comes along.
 Spraying Roundup® could be considered akin to giving a plant a particularly brutal strand of HIV-Aids.
 (An interview with Don Huber, a world-renown expert in plant pathology from Purdue University explains it all if you want the details.
 Or: here if you'd like it in plainer speak.)
 On a personal note, it seems reasonable that there may likely be a connection between my chromium deficiency and the fact that the active ingredient* of Roundup® is a chelator, meaning it "binds up" (makes unavailable) nutrients like chromium. (*Glyphosate).